 Professional office use TENS can be expensive and far less convenient, as the patient must travel to a care provider to seek treatment and sit still while the machine works.
 Home-use machines of good quality are a one time investment monetarily and can be used forever whenever they are needed.
 This makes TENS a virtually perfect home remedy for facet joint pain.

-Downsides of TENS for Facet Syndrome
+Downsides of TENS for Facet Joint Pain

 TENS is not all positive when objectively evaluated.
 In fact, TENS remains one of the most controversial of therapies for very good reasons indeed:

 Some doctors doubt that TENS provides any actual benefit for the majority of its indicated uses.
 However, facet joint pain makes more sense as an indicated condition than many other diagnoses that might be treated using TENS.